T0r1nn/APLC/APLC_apworld/lethal_company/docs/setup_en.md

 - starting_moon: Can be any of the following: experimentation, assurance, vow, offense, march, rend, dine, titan, or randomize.
 This sets the moon you start the run on.
 - starting_stamina_bars: Can be any number from 0 to 4, default is 4.
 This is the number of stamina bars you start with.
 The rest have to be unlocked.
 - starting_inventory_slots: Can be any number from 1 to 4, default is 4.
 This is the number of inventory slots you start the game with, the rest have to be unlocked.
-- moon_grade: Can be any of the following: s, a, b, c, d, or f.
-Any moons completed on this grade or above will complete a moon check.
+- all_moon_required_grade: Can be any of the following: s, a, b, c, d, or f.
+Any moons completed on this grade or above will complete a grade check.
-- split_moon_grades: Can be 'true' or 'false', when 'true' the moon_grade option is ignored and the low, medium, and high_moon_grade options are used instead.
-When 'false', the inverse happens.
+- split_moon_grades: Can be 'true' or 'false', when 'true' the moon_grade option is ignored and the next three options are used instead.
+When 'false', the next three options do nothing.
-- low_moon_grade: Same options as moon_grade, only affects Experimentation, Assurance, and Vow.
+- easy_moon_required_grade: Same options as moon_grade, only affects Experimentation, Assurance, and Vow.
-- medium_moon_grade: Same options as moon_grade, only affects Offense and March.
+- medium_moon_required_grade: Same options as moon_grade, only affects Offense and March.
-- high_moon_grade: Same options as moon_grade, only affects Rend, Dine, and Titan.
+- hard_moon_required_grade: Same options as moon_grade, only affects Rend, Dine, and Titan.
 - min_scrap_chance: Can be any number between 0 and 20, default is 3.
 Scrap will be in logic if their spawn chance on an in-logic moon is greater than or equal to this percentage.
 A value of less than 3% can significantly slow down your game.
 This does nothing when scrapsanity is disabled.
 - min_monster_chance: Can be any number between 0 and 20, default is 5. monsters will be in logic if their spawn chance on an in-logic moon is greater than or equal to this percentage.
 A value of less than 3% can significantly slow down your game.
 - min_money: Can be any number between 0 and 5000, default is 100.
 This is the minimum amount of money that the money checks will reward you with.